 Butter - This is an optional ingredient that adds richness to the filling.

-Pie Dough - You can use storebought pie crust if you want to keep things easy.
-Or make your own homemade pie crust for an extra tender, buttery pie crust.
+Pie Dough - For the easiest preparation, use store-bought pie crust.
+Or make your own homemade pie dough for an extra tender, buttery crust.

-Egg - The egg is used for an egg wash on the crust.
-You can skip this step but it helps the crust brown, resulting in a golden top crust with a little shine.
+Egg - Using an egg wash is optional, but it helps the crust brown, resulting in a golden top crust with a little shine.

-If you want a traditional cobbler instead of pie crust then try my Southern Peach Cobbler recipe.
+If you want a traditional cobbler instead of pie crust, try my Southern Peach Cobbler recipe.

 - Place the peach cobbler filling ingredients in a large bowl.